austin-rt/create-react-skeleton/README.md

 ## More Info

-This is a stripped-down version of the `npx create-react-app` command that includes both an empty `/src/components` directory and the following CSS boilerplate
+`create-react-skel` is a stripped-down version of `create-react-app` that includes both an empty `/src/components` directory and a `reset.css` file with the following CSS boilerplate:

 ```css
 * {